svee4/BookStore/README.md

 - Directory.build.props - my personal projects' Directory.build.props

 ## Commits
-The commit you are looking at is the initial MVP commit.
-This commit has the minimal working sample.
+The commit you are looking at is the Immediate.Handlers commit.
-The code includes the bare minimum error handling and features.
+The code includes the app implemented with Immediate.Handlers, Immediate.Apis and Immediate.Validations.
-Further commits improve the code.

 ## Running the project
 1. Make sure you have .NET 8 installed